enarroied/taipy_person_finder/README.md

 ## Video Presentation

-Here's a video presentation of the application (quality isn't good, I try to work on that for other times):
+Here's a video presentation of the application (quality isn't good, I'll try to work on that for other times):

 [![Taipy Person Finder Thumbnail for YouTube link](img/youtube.png)](https://youtu.be/AG90R9X45nQ)